- All the latest info on the new vans going on sale soon

 The sooner than normal change-around comes because Vauxhall is now owned by PSA Peugeot-Citroen, which wasn’t keen for its new acquisition to carry on building the Renault Trafic-based Vivaro.

 The new model will still be built in Britain, at Vauxhall’s Luton factory, and promises greater payload capacity, higher towing ratings and lots of new technology.
-We should be driving it in June 2019.
+We will be driving it for the first review in June 2019.

 2019 Ford Transit facelift